BeileiCui/MS-TFAL/README.md

 3. Generate the dataset with synthetic noise.
 See ```generate_noise/summary.txt``` for details.

-* Your final dataset with synthetic noise directory tree should be like:
+* Your final directory tree of dataset with synthetic noise should be like:

 ```
 $ MSSTFAL/dataset/